Mahāsaṅghika Vinaya

 First Origin Story

 The Buddha was staying at Sāvatthī.
-At that time, Rāṣṭrapālā’s elder sister had died.
+At that time, Rāṣṭrapālā’s older sister had died.
 She asked for various kinds of food and drinks, which she gave to her sister’s children.
-Laypeople became angry: “Why does a renunciate accept other people’s gifts of faith and give them to lay people?”
+Lay people became angry: “Why does a renunciate accept other people’s gifts of faith and give them to lay people?”
 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she fully informed the World-honored One of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said:

 Preliminary Ruling